Using Chame

 Here we describe both APIs.

-Chame implements HTML5 parsing as described in the Parsing HTML documents section of the WHATWG’s living standard.
+Chame implements HTML5 parsing as described in the Parsing HTML documents section of WHATWG's living standard.
 Note that this document may change at any time, and newer additions might take some time to implement in Chame.

 Users of the low-level API are encouraged to consult the appropriate sections of the standard while implementing hooks provided by htmlparser.